-Exception: This shall not prevent the installation of a separate flue lining in accordance with the manufacturer's installation instructions.
+Exception: This shall not prevent the installation of a separate flue lining in accordance with the manufacturer's instructions.

 R1003.13 Multiple flues.
-When two or more flues are located in the same chimney, masonry wythes shall be built between adjacent flue linings.
-The masonry wythes shall be at least 4 inches (102 mm) thick and bonded into the walls of the chimney.
+Where two or more flues are located in the same chimney, masonry wythes shall be built between adjacent flue linings.
+The masonry wythes shall be not less than 4 inches (102 mm) thick and bonded into the walls of the chimney.

-Exception: When venting only one appliance, two flues may adjoin each other in the same chimney with only the flue lining separation between them.
-The joints of the adjacent flue linings shall be staggered at least 4 inches (102 mm).
+Exception: Where venting only one appliance, two flues shall be permitted to adjoin each other in the same chimney with only the flue lining separation between them.
+The joints of the adjacent flue linings shall be staggered not less than 4 inches (102 mm).